How Traveling Abroad Could Impact Your U.S. Citizenship Eligibility

 USCIS officers are also well aware of the games some people play.
 They will examine all of the trips taken during the 5 years that precede the filing of the application.
 USCIS will notice if the applicant has taken multiple trips which appear calculated to take less than six months.
 (For example, the applicant travels abroad for 5 months and 15 days, returns to the U.S. for 10 ten days, then leaves again for another 5 months.)
 The USCIS officer may consider the two separate trips as one long trip of more than 10 months.

-Physical presence means that the applicant has been physically present within the United States for a specified period of time.
-A permanent resident must have 30 months of physical presence in the United States over the 5 years immediately preceding the date of filing N-400, Application for Naturalization.
-The physical presence requirement is reduced to 18 months for permanent residents married to a U.S. citizen (over a 3-year period).
-And again the requirement may be waived for certain applicants who have served the U.S. government.
+For the purposes of naturalization, "physical presence" refers to the actual time a lawful permanent resident must be physically present within the United States.
+You generally must have 30 months of physical presence in the United States over the 5 years immediately preceding the date of filing N-400, Application for Naturalization.
+The physical presence requirement is reduced to 18 months if you are married to a U.S. citizen (over a 3-year period).
+Again, the requirement is waived for certain applicants who have served the U.S. government.

 Unlike continuous residence, physical presence is a cumulative requirement.
-When calculating physical presence, the permanent resident must combine each day that he or she was inside the United States.
-If a permanent resident spends more time abroad than in the United States, it raises concerns that the U.S. may not be his or her true home.
+When calculating physical presence, the permanent resident must combine each day that they were inside the United States.
+If a permanent resident spends more time abroad than in the United States, it raises concerns that the U.S. may not be their true home.

 Calculate Continuous Residence & Physical Presence

-An N-400 applicant can determine time as a permanent resident by reviewing his or her green card.
+If you want to check your eligibility for citizenship, you can determine your time as a permanent resident by reviewing your green card.
 You can find the date that permanent residence status began on the green card next to “Resident Since.”
-Calculate this manually or start CitizenPath’s N-400 Eligibility Quiz.
+USCIS will count the day that you depart from the United States and the day you return as days of physical presence within the United States for naturalization purposes.

 Note: If you came to the United States as a refugee, your permanent residence date will be backdated to the day you arrived in the U.S. If you were initially in asylum status, it will be backdated one year.

-Immigration law allows lawful permanent residents to travel abroad freely and re-enter the United States with a valid green card.
+Immigration law allows lawful permanent residents to travel abroad freely and re-enter the United States.
+Provided your absence was less than one year, you may re-enter with a valid green card.
 But extensive travel may affect permanent resident status as well as eligibility for U.S. citizenship.

 As a rule, permanent residents should not travel outside the United States for periods of six months or more.
-When a permanent resident spends significant time outside the United States, it may give rise to the notion that he/she has abandoned his/her permanent resident status.
+When a permanent resident spends significant time outside the United States, it may lead immigration officials to suspect you've abandoned your permanent resident status.

 Travel Under Six Months

 A permanent resident may generally leave the United States and re-enter less than six months later without any issues.
-To re-enter he or she must provide valid proof of permanent resident status.
+To re-enter, you must provide valid proof of permanent resident status.
 Most people may use a valid, unexpired permanent resident card (green card) for re-entry.
 File Form I-90, Application to Replace Permanent Resident Card, to renew a green card that will expire in six months or less.

 Travel Longer Than Six Months But Less Than a Year

-If an applicant is absent from the United States for a period of more than six months, but less than one year, there will be a presumption that he or she has disrupted continuous resident.
-This includes any absence that takes place prior to filing the naturalization application or between filing and the applicant’s admission to citizenship.
+If an applicant is absent from the United States for a period of more than six months, but less than one year, there will be a presumption that they disrupted their continuous residence.
+This includes any absence that takes place prior to filing the naturalization application and before admission as a U.S. citizen.
 The applicant will have to demonstrate proof of residence.
-In other words, the person will have to show that he/she did not abandon residence in the U.S. and that the U.S. is the primary place of residence.
+In other words, the person will have to show that they did not abandon residence in the U.S. and that the U.S. is their primary place of residence.
 Although many applicants have done this on their own, we recommend that you seek the support and advice of an immigration attorney that can help you document your case.
 Examples of evidence may include, but are not limited to documents that show the applicant:

-• Did not terminate his or her employment in the United States or obtain employment while abroad.
+• Did not terminate their employment in the United States or obtain employment while abroad;

-• Had immediate family who remained in the United States.
+• Had immediate family who remained in the United States; and

-• Retained full access to his or her United States residence.
+• Retained full access to their United States residence.

 Travel Longer Than One Year